clibplus/clibp_v3_0/README.md

 	<p>The official minimal C backend alternative to GLIBC</p>
 </div>

+This library is still in development!

 # Installation

+- Currently; Local Install Use Only

 Run the following commands to install the library!
 ```bash